OpenCMISS-Examples/OpenCMISS-Iron-tutorials/docs/source/getting_started/running/terminal.md

         -v ~/oc/usr/bin/:/usr/local/bin \
         prasadbabarendagamage/opencmiss-iron:1.0-minimal-ssh start.sh
     ```

+    ``` Important:: Ensure that there are no trailing spaces following the end of line backslash deliminators.
+    ```

     ``` Important:: Repeat the above command if you recieve an error like: 'docker: Error response from daemon'.
     ```